adamspanier/Distributed-Systems-Security/Documentation/AnnotatedBibliography.md

 **Reference:**

-John Hayes, Adel Aneiba, and Mohamed Gaber.
+_John Hayes, Adel Aneiba, and Mohamed Gaber.
 2023.
 SymbIoT: Towards An Extensible Blockchain Integration Testbed for IIoT.
 In Proceedings of the 1st Workshop on Enhanced Network Techniques and Technologies for the Industrial IoT to Cloud Continuum (IIoT-NETs '23).
-Association for Computing Machinery, New York, NY, USA, 8–14. https://doi.org/10.1145/3609389.3610565
+Association for Computing Machinery, New York, NY, USA, 8–14. https://doi.org/10.1145/3609389.3610565_

 **Summary:**

+This work proposes an investigation of distributed ledger technologies in the industrial internet of things.
+The system proposed by the work is called SymbIoT.
+SymbIoT uses JSON  and HTTP to connect 31 Raspberri Pi devices together for communication.
+To facilitate communication, the researchers built an API with a number of endpoints serving data to the devices.
+ECDSA is used for signatures.
+This work serves as a proof of concept to simply understand the construction and implementation of a blockchain ledger mechanism distributed between small IoT devices.
+IN application, the researchers were able to verify that multiple consensus algorithms could be used to distribute storage across a number of devices.
+While this work did not study the actual effects of such a network on an actual ICS, it produces a novel software/hardware solution that allows flexibility and efficiency when deploying distributed ledgers to disparate devices.

 **Assessment:**

+The value of this paper lies in the ground-up nature of the work.
+While the design was theoretical and rather aspirational in nature, the from-scratch application of code to hardware provides useful guidance as to the acctual requirements needed to add a separate distrubuted ledger systems to an industrial control network.

 **Keywords:**

+IIoT, Blockchain, Flexibility

 <hr/>